romuloschiavon/TrelloRunupChart/README.md

 ![Example2](https://user-images.githubusercontent.com/49570622/142889994-cd145cad-227c-4ddc-ba39-eace0b444754.png)

 ### Trello API SETUP
 To use the imageToTrello automation you'll need api tokens/auth to upload image directly to a trello card.
-Remember to change the card ID and the necessary API keys in the early lines of the main.py code.
+Remember to change the card ID and the necessary API keys in keys.py
 If you never used Trello API, google the trello doc or click [here](https://developer.atlassian.com/cloud/trello/).

 ### Options